ayyanulhaq997-cmd/ProposalForge/backend/SETUP_GUIDE.md

 ### Issue: "DATABASE_URL is not set"

 **Solution:**
-1. Check that `.env` file exists and has `DATABASE_URL`
+1. Check that `.env` file exists in project root and has `DATABASE_URL`
-2. Or set secret in Replit UI (Secrets tab)
+2. Restart dev server after adding env var
-3. Restart dev server after adding env var
+3. Make sure `.env` is NOT in `.gitignore` locally (it is by default)

 ### Issue: "Cannot connect to database"